Economic history of China (1949–present): Reform and opening, beginning in 1982

 Also in 1988, the Enterprise Law was passed.
 It gave enterprises the authority to make major production decisions (including dismissing workers).
 Following the law's passage, enterprises were leased from the state to management and became distinct legal entities.
 Workers in these formerly state-run enterprises lost the protections of being state employees.
+Corporate structures such as partnerships and limited liability companies became permitted.
+The Communist Party began describing private enterprises as a "supplement to the socialist publicly owned economy," a characterization that raised their status.